Hi there. I’m back with another delicious, no-bake dessert that has only 5 ingredients!

 So easy to make in a non-stick skillet or frying pan!
 It’s now ready to be scooped and molded into the shape of your choice.

-Seriously, the hardest part of this recipe is waiting for the cookies to “set” in the freezer, which only takes about 20 minutes.
-A perfect thing to do while you wait is to (shameless plug) check out my other no-bake recipes such as:
+- Seriously, the hardest part of this recipe is waiting for the cookies to “set” in the freezer, which only takes about 20 minutes.

 - Chocolate Marshmallow Puffed Wheat Squares: These squares are tasty, soft, and chewy!
 Its texture is similar to a rice krispies squares!